The Waddle and Cluck

 Crafting Natural Cleaning Products at Home

-More and more people are becoming interested in using natural, non-toxic cleaning products in their homes.
+More and more people are becoming interested in using natural cleaning products in their homes.
 Manufactured cleaners often contain harsh chemicals, emit unhealthy fumes, and aren’t environmentally friendly.
 Luckily, it’s easy to make your own natural cleaning products using simple, widely available ingredients.

 Why Make Your Own Cleaning Products